-At its simplest the system, takes 60% of the annual amount to be raised through Share and allocates that to benefices according to the ministry deployed there and takes the remaining 40% and divides that by the number of people who actually take part in the life of the churches in the Diocese.
+At its simplest the system, takes 60% of the annual amount to be raised through Share and allocates that to benefices according to the ministry deployed there and takes the remaining 40% and divides that by the number of people who participate in the life of the churches in the Diocese, the 'Worshipping Community.'

-As part of the Church of England, each parish completes a mission return to the national Church in January.
+As part of the Church of England, each parish completes a mission return to the national Church in January, which includes their 'Worshipping Community' figure.
+An amalgamation of these figures gives the 'Worshipping Community' total for the diocese.

 These figures are assessed by the Deanery Standing Committee then forwarded to the Diocesan Office for calculation of the parish Share request together with any requests from parishes for assistance from the income on the Stipends Capital Account.
-Half of the Fee income for occasional offices received for the year up to June will be deducted from the following year's Share request.